What Are the Types of Elder Abuse?

 Elder neglect occurs when an older person is not properly cared for and develops health issues as a result.
 Elder and nursing home neglect can be just as deadly as any other type of abuse.

 Signs of elder neglect include:

-- Lack of medical care for health problems
+- Lack of medical care for health problems (such as untreated infections)

 - Malnutrition and weight loss